svx/debian-plone/docs/setup_plone.rst

 Install Packages we need
 --------------------------

-First we will install all Packages which we need to run `Plone`_,*please note, I will note make a difference between development/staging and production environment on this writeup in real life you should, since it's always good to just install what you need and not more*
+First we will install all Packages which we need to run `Plone`_, **please note**, I will note make a difference between development/staging and production environment on this writeup in real life you should, since it's always good to just install what you need and not more*

 Just use apt-get and install all we need::